José Luis Caminero

 José Luis Pérez Caminero (born 8 November 1967) is a Spanish former professional footballer who played as a midfielder.

-Arguably one of the best Spanish footballers of the 1990s, Caminero was able to play in any midfield position, in the middle or in the wings.
-Having played 408 La Liga matches over 14 seasons (57 goals), he possessed a vast array of skills: dribble, shot and physique, and his career was almost exclusively associated with Valladolid and Atlético Madrid.
+Arguably one of the best Spanish footballers of the 1990s, he was able to play in any midfield position, in the middle or in the wings.
+Having appeared in 408 La Liga matches over 14 seasons (57 goals), he possessed a vast array of skills: dribble, shot and physique, and his career was almost exclusively associated with Valladolid and Atlético Madrid.

 Caminero represented Spain in the 1994 World Cup and Euro 1996, scoring in both tournaments.

 Club career

-After unsuccessfully emerging through the ranks of Real Madrid, Madrid-born Caminero signed with Real Valladolid for 1989–90, helping the side barely avoid La Liga relegation.
-He scored his first goal in the competition the next season, in a 3–1 home win against Valencia CF on 16 December 1990.
+Having unsuccessfully emerged through the ranks of Real Madrid, Madrid-born Caminero signed with Real Valladolid for the 1989–90 season, with Fernando Hierro moving in the opposite direction.
+He helped the side barely avoid La Liga relegation, and scored his first goal in the competition on 16 December 1990 in a 3–1 home win against Valencia CF.

-The peak of Caminero's career took place from 1993–94, when he moved to Atlético Madrid.
-He was a key member of the squad that won an historical double in 1995–96, contributing nine league goals in 37 games; accordingly, after the season, he was given the Spanish Footballer of the Year award by both the Madrid newspaper El País and the prestigious football magazine Don Balón, being the only Atlético player to win both awards the same year, and netted a career-best 14 goals the following campaign.
+The peak of Caminero's career took place from 1993–94, when he joined Atlético Madrid.
+He was a key member of the squad that won an historical double in 1995–96, contributing nine league goals in 37 games; accordingly, at the end of the season, he was given the Spanish Footballer of the Year award by both the Madrid newspaper El País and the prestigious football magazine Don Balón, being the only Atlético player to win both awards the same year, and netted a career-best 14 goals the following campaign.

 Caminero re-joined Valladolid at age 30, ending his career in 2004 after the team's top-flight relegation.
 In his final years, he further enhanced his versatility by playing in the sweeper position.

-After his retirement, Caminero was installed as the club's director of football.
+Subsequently, Caminero was installed as the club's director of football.
 He left the position citing personal reasons after 2007–08.

-In May 2011 he returned to Atlético, joining Málaga CF seven years later still in that capacity.
+Caminero returned to Atlético in May 2011.
+He joined Málaga CF seven years later, still in that capacity.